 Cardiac rehabilitation is a medically supervised program that helps improve the health and well-being of people who have heart problems.
 Rehab programs include exercise training, education on heart healthy living, and counseling to reduce stress and help patients return to an active live.
 For an appointment, call RMCHCS at 505-863-6862.

-Board certified cardiologists are on-site Tuesdays and Thursdays and offer inpatient and outpatient cardiology consultations and follow-up care.
-Cardiology services, such as cardiac stress testing, nuclear stress testing, EKG, Holter monitoring and neurodiagnostic EEG or brainwave studies are also available.
+Board certified cardiologists are on-site Monday, Wednesday and Friday and offer inpatient and outpatient cardiology consultations and follow-up care.
+Cardiology services, such as cardiac stress testing, nuclear stress testing, EKG, Holter and Event Monitoring.
 Cardiology services are provided by Cardiac Care Consultants who offer a continuum of care for patients who are transferred to Albuquerque for a higher level of care.
 For more information or to make an appointment, call 505-863-7301.

 Pediatric Cardiology Services